creaven/mif/Docs/Tree/Mif.Tree.Item.md

 * openIconUrl - url for open icon
 * closeIconUrl- url for close icon
 * cls         - extra css class addes to node wrapper.
 See also html node structure in Mif.Tree.Draw.
-* loadable    - Load nodes on expand using Mif.Tree.Node load method if node.state.loaded=false.
+* loadable    - Load nodes on expand using Mif.Tree.Item load method if node.state.loaded=false.
 * id          - id.
 If id exists, we can get node using Mif.id(node_id) function.

 **state**